 10. Britax B-Free – $359

-The Britax B-Free is a new all-terrain stroller from Britax that combines all the great features from super popular B-Agile and Baby Jogger City Mini GT.
-It’s like Brtiax have been reading my reviews and making notes because the’ve pretty much covered all of my complaints.
+The Britax B-Free is a new all-terrain stroller from Britax that combines all the great features from the super popular B-Agile and Baby Jogger City Mini GT.
+It’s like Britax has been reading my reviews and making notes because they’ve pretty much covered all of my complaints.
 LOL.

-Pros: huge easy-to-assess basket, huge canopy, adjustable leg rest, adjustable handle bar, high weight limit of 65 lbs, deep recline, a lot of storage, one-hand fold, travel system option, included car seat adapters.
+Pros: huge easy-to-assess basket, huge canopy, adjustable leg rest, adjustable handlebar, a high weight limit of 65 lbs, deep recline, a lot of storage, one-hand fold, travel system option, included car seat adapters.

 Cons: no bumper bar option, no flip-flop-friendly brake.